ICT381/ict381-lab-notes/LAB_3B.md

 2 passed
 ```

-Now run exactly the same command a second time:
+Now run exactly the same command one more time:

 ```
 1 failed